 Information that verifies a users identity.
-This can be a password, token or certificate
+This can be a username, password, token or certificate.

 A digital currency used to securely make payment transactions, without the use of central banking systems.
 Strong encryption techniques are used to transfer funds and ensure the units of currency are generated correctly.

 The solving of mathematical problems in order to decrypt the transaction data from a block of cryptocurrency.
 Whoever solves the problem first is able to authorise the transaction and receives a certain amount of cryptocurrency themselves.

 An attempt to gain unauthorised access to a computer system or network to damage, steal or change information or data.